Courses

 RUSSL6611 Supervised Reading and Research Fall or Spring.

-Reinforces the speaking skills learned in RUSSA 1121.
+Reinforces the speaking skills learned in RUSSA 1122.
 Homework includes assignments that must be done in the language lab or on the students' own computer.
-Detailed description at russian.cornell.edu.
+Class meeting times will be chosen at the organizational meeting (usually the second or third day of the semester) so as to accommodate as many students as possible.
+The time and place of the organizational meeting will be announced at russian.cornell.edu

-Gives a thorough grounding in all the language skills; listening, speaking, reading, and writing.
-Course materials include clips from original Russian films and televisions programs.
+Gives a thorough grounding in all the language skills: listening, speaking, reading, and writing.
+Course materials include clips from original Russian films and television programs.
 Homework includes assignments that must be done in the language lab or on the students' own computers.
-Note the RUSSA 1103 option.
+Note the RUSSA 1104 option.
 Detailed description at russian.cornell.edu.

-Full details for RUSSA 1121 - Elementary Russian through Film
+Full details for RUSSA 1122 - Elementary Russian Through Film

 The emphasis is on reading unabridged articles on a variety of topics from current Russian web pages and translating them into English; a certain amount of discussion (in Russian) may also be undertaken.
 Detailed description at russian.cornell.edu.